Amazing Animals in the USA, Canada and Antarctica

 San Simeon, California is best known for being the home of Hearst Castle, the magnificent home of newspaper magnate William Randolph Hearst.
 But for animal lovers, the tiny town holds another mecca: Elephant Seal Beach.
 Each winter, thousands of these giant blubbery creatures waddle onto the sand on this stretch of the Pacific Coast to mate.

 Males stake out territories and compete for female attention, both by fighting and bellowing at each other.
 These males can weigh up to three tons, and are shockingly agile when motivated!
-They get their name from the elephant-like trunks they have, though the females don’t look much different from average harbour seals.
+They get their name from the elephant-like trunks they have, though the females don’t look much different from average harbor seals.

 How to see the Elephant Seals in California